-However, exactly the same positive-to-negative switching principles apply to all the waveforms in Spooky2, and at low frequencies, you'll be able to see that the changes in brightness of both LEDs reflects the actual shape of the waveform.
+However, exactly the same positive-to-negative switching principles apply to all the waveforms in Spooky2, and at low frequencies, you’ll be able to see that the changes in brightness of both LEDs reflect the actual shape of the waveform.

 Let’s go back to some of the original waveform graphics to explain what happens:

 Here’s what happens with a 1Hz sine wave:

 A: positive amplitude ramps up, so the left LED gets progressively brighter.

 B: amplitude has reached its high point, so the left LED is at its brightest.

 C: amplitude falls, so the LED dims and goes out, while the right LED starts to brighten.

 D: negative amplitude reaches its high point, so the right LED is at its brighest.
 E: amplitude once again starts to go positive, so the right LED starts to dim.

 Here’s an inverse sawtooth waveform, also at 1Hz: